Hi, I’m Dr. Lara Sando

 I bring a calm and optimistic energy to my work, providing a deeply containing and supportive environment for you to transform challenges and connect with your highest self.
 The infancy and early childhood years provide a unique opportunity for families looking to rise above old patterns, and I gently support you in taking hold of this moment to set your child up for a lifetime of mental and relational wellness.

 In addition to clinical work, I am an experienced mentor and public speaker, providing training and mentoring to parents and professionals alike.
 My personal and engaging approach captures the attention of participants, for an enjoyable and memorable learning experience.
-Areas of training expertise include reflective practice, parenting topics for young children, burnout prevention for professionals, and the treatment of generational trauma.
+Areas of training expertise include reflective practice, parenting young children, burnout prevention for professionals, and the treatment of generational trauma.